jeremyletang/web_dispatcher/README.md

 example
 =======

-Here is a simple a example of what am i doing:
+Here is a simple example of what am i doing:

 ```Rust
 //! simple routes example